Mikey (film): Cast

-Production

-The film was primarily shot in Phoenix, Arizona in 1991.

 Controversy and banning in the United Kingdom

 In the United Kingdom, the film was submitted to the BBFC for a video certificate shortly after the time of the murder of James Bulger in Liverpool in 1993.
 The BBFC, under strict head censor James Ferman, deliberated extensively over whether to pass the film, worrying that it would be targeted in the media furore over video violence, stemming from press reports that the two boys responsible for Bulger's murder had been inspired by a rented video of Child's Play 3.

 The BBFC called in child psychologists and police to view the film.
 The child psychologists deemed it potentially harmful to impressionable young viewers such as the two children who had murdered Bulger.
 Cuts to reduce the impact of the strongest scenes were felt to make little impact on the film as a whole.
 By 1996, the distributor's rights to release the film were about to run out and, under pressure to make a decision, the BBFC rejected the film.
 The BBFC had previously awarded an 18 rating to a trailer released in November 1992, three months before the Bulger murder.
 On March 20, 2025, the film was officially unbanned and given a 15 rating for home entertainment.